jackft/neuron_playground/README.md

+# Neuron Playground
 ![example](http://jackterwilliger.com/wp-content/uploads/2018/07/hh.gif)
-# neuron_playground
-The code I used in an interactive explaination about modeling biological neurons: http://jackterwilliger.com/biological-neural-networks-part-i-spiking-neurons/

-In the blog post, you can play around with these dynamical systems we call neurons:
+## What is this?

+This is the code I used to build an [interactive explaination](http://jackterwilliger.com/biological-neural-networks-part-i-spiking-neurons/) about modeling biological neurons.
+That post coveres a brief intro to dynamical systems theory as well as to the basic physiology of an action potential.

 ![The tool](http://jackterwilliger.com/wp-content/uploads/2018/07/Screenshot-from-2018-07-24-21-16-31.png)

-This is only part I. of III. so stay tuned!